Four Strategic Positions¶

 - 24 Months: Security automation enables 3-5x growth without proportional security team expansion

-See Visionaries Implementation Guide
+See Studio Implementation Guide

 Strategic Focus: Optimize security operations at enterprise scale while maintaining innovation velocity.
-Your advantage is operational sophistication—use it to embed security into engineering platforms rather than building centralized security bottlenecks.
+Your advantage is operational sophistication.
+Use it to embed security into engineering platforms rather than building centralized security bottlenecks.

 Key Investment Priorities: